cottascience/cottascience.github.io/_pages/about.md

 **Invariant representations of combinatorial data.** Representations that incorporate the inherent invariances of combinatorial data result in learning algorithms with better generalization capabilities.
 I am interested in designing representations of graphs, sets and posets that both incorporate the natural invariances present in the data and are expressive enough to distinguish different combinatorial objects.
 Finally, I'm also interested in better quantifying the effect of an specific invariance feature in the generalization performance of a learning algorithm.

 **Combinatorial representations of combinatorial data.** A combinatorial object can be represented with its underlying combinatorial decompositions.
 For instance, we can describe a graph with its subgraphs, a set with its subsets or a poset with its chains.
-I'm interested in understanding how to represent each of this substructures and how they can be combined to represent the entire combinatorial object.
+I'm interested in understanding how to represent each of these substructures and how they can be combined to represent the entire combinatorial object.
 We have already shown that for certain graph tasks such decompositions can lead to more powerful and robust learning algorithms.
 I want to understand in general what is the role of combinatorial decomposition in supervised learning, *i.e.* by how much generalization is impacted and under what conditions.

 **Learning to answer causal queries with combinatorial data.** In real-world systems we are often presented with combinatorial data , *e.g.* networks, and can perform experiments to observe new outcomes.
 How can we *learn* to answer causal queries from such experiments?
 What does learning even mean in this context?
 What are possible causal models for combinatorial and invariant data?
 What is the role of invariant representations here?
 These are all new and exciting questions I have been working on over the last year or so.
+Check out our recent [pre-print](https://arxiv.org/abs/2302.01198) for some answers.

-**Applications.** Recommender systems, physical sciences, computer networks, and sports analytics.
+**Applications.** Recommender systems and life sciences.

 ### News